pietrodalmolin/GA4toBQ_WPAModel/README.md

 - **WPA:** `steam-mantis-108908.WPA`
   Contains tables where each table represents a GA4 property.
 The tables are named according to their respective property IDs, and the source data is pulled from `steam-mantis-108908.analytics_*`.
 - **WPA_Tables:** `steam-mantis-108908.WPA_Tables`
   Includes tables for each GA4 event, as well as a table for sessions.
 These tables are derived from the `steam-mantis-108908.WPA` dataset, utilizing the data contained there.
-These set of tables, are then used as source of data for Power BI Models.
+This set of tables, is then used as source of data for Power BI Models.

 ## Queries
 ### **WPA:** `steam-mantis-108908.WPA`